keboola/developers-docs/extend/component/tutorial/configuration.md

 ```

-At the beginning, the [KBC Python library](https://github.com/keboola/python-component) is imported and
+At the beginning, the [Keboola Python Component library](https://github.com/keboola/python-component) is imported and
 initialized by reading the `data` directory (`CommonInterface()`).
 Its property `configuration.parameters` will provide the
 configuration parameters as a dictionary.
 Apart from that the [Python library](https://github.com/keboola/python-component)
  provides methods to handle input / output files and many more (see [here](/extend/component/implementation/python/) for more information).